Natural Vasodilators

 The beetroot mixes with saliva and bacteria to produce nitrite.
 As it enters the acidic stomach another chemical reaction takes place.
 The nitrite turns to nitric oxide or will re-enter the circulatory system and this is what opens the blood vessels.

 celery a member of the carrot family, is widely used by herbalists for many ailments.
 It`s also known for it`s vasodilating action by relaxing smooth muscle in artery walls.
-The active compound is Phthalide (3-n-butylphtalide) which gives celery its strong aroma and flavour.
+The active compound is Phthalide (3-n-butylphtalide) which gives celery its strong aroma and flavor.

 But celery has a double action to help lower blood pressure.
 As a diuretic it does not cause the potassium/sodium ratio to change when excess fluid is secreted, as some prescribed diuretics do, saving the user unnecessary side effects.